wmde/wikibase-release-pipeline/docs/adr/0003-tarball-contents.md

 ## Consequences

-- Do not include release notes in the tarball.
+- Include release notes in the tarball.
 - Do not include vendor folder
 - Remove any files that are not critical to the functionality of the software.

-...